darknightdesigner/easy-prompt/migrations/README.md

 ### 2025-07-08 Initial Schema

-These migrations create the core database schema for the OptiPrompt application:
+These migrations create the core database schema for the Easyprompt application:

 1. `create_template_variables.sql`: Stores variables extracted from templates with questions and defaults
 2. `create_user_variable_values.sql`: Stores user-specific default values for personalized autofill